isomerpages/moe-peircesec/_curriculum/Humanities Department.md

 </div>
 <h3>1.
 Department Philosophy</h3>
 <p>The department is committed to nurturing resilient learners who are critical
-thinkers that honour the past, engage thoughtfully with the present, and confidently shape the future.
+thinkers who honour the past, engage thoughtfully with the present, and confidently shape the future.
 Through the study of History, Geography, and Social Studies, we empower our students with the knowledge and skills to engage meaningfully with the world and navigate its complexities with